A link to reset your password has been sent to your email

 In the heart of the Calchaquí Valley, Cachi is located at an altitude of 1228 meters above sea level.
 Its inhabitants maintain the ancestral traditions and customs alive which can be observed in their handicrafts like woven plaids, pottery, and ceramics, as well as in the regional cuisine.
 This old town seems like a portrait of a past time.

 It has narrow and pebbled streets, with typical colonial-style houses that were built with local materials, cactus wood, adobe, and wooden floors.
 It also offers many tourist attractions like the Pío Pablo Díaz museum, which shows important handicraft objects of the indigenous cultures.
-The landscapes offer stunning views on the Cerro Nevado, considered an ideal place for trekking and rock climbing.
+The landscapes offer stunning views of the Cerro Nevado, considered an ideal place for trekking and rock climbing

 Each and every place of the valleys is surprising, sometimes it is the colors or the magnitude of the mountains, in Angastaco it is their shapes and colors and the intensive blue of the sky.
 Angastaco is situated in a valley surrounded by mountains and with a river of the same name.
 The Angastaco rivers flow from Pucará through the valley and into the Calchaqui River.